Skip to content

 How it works

-The notebook server is a first-party plugin that runs as a Docker container, sandboxing all kernel execution.
+The notebook server is a first-party plugin running as a Docker container, sandboxing all kernel execution.
 It provides:

 • MCP tools for agents — start kernels, execute code cells, add markdown, save/load notebooks

-• JupyterLab for humans — a web frontend on port 8888 for viewing and interacting with notebooks
+• JupyterLab for humans — web frontend on port 8888 for viewing and interacting with notebooks

 • IPython kernels managed directly via jupyter_client — no jupyter_server overhead

-Agents interact with notebooks exclusively through MCP tools, which handle kernel lifecycle, cell execution, output collection, and auto-saving.
-Agents can also read and edit .qmd files directly from the workspace, since notebooks live in groups/<workspace>/notebooks/ (mounted at /workspace/group/notebooks/ inside the container).
+Agents work with notebooks only through MCP tools, which handle kernel lifecycle, cell execution, output collection, and auto-saving.
+They can also read and edit .qmd files directly from the workspace, since notebooks live in groups/<workspace>/notebooks/ (mounted at /workspace/group/notebooks/ inside the container).

 Enabling notebooks